 Anime and Manga

 - Enies Lobby is probably the first time where they lead the charge of the war.
 In this case, the Straw Hats declare war on the entire world government to save a member of their crew.

 - The Shinobi World War Arc in Naruto is the most recent example, but it had the Konoha Invasion arc several hundred chapters earlier, which tied in with the Chuunin Exams Tournament Arc and actually cut that one short.

-- Bleach: The "Winter War" between the Gotei 13 and the Arrancar led by Sosuke Aizen.
-It was less of a war, and more of a Rescue Arc ramped Up to Eleven, with a Big Badass Battle Sequence occurring between the remaining characters that hadn't fought each other by then.
+- Ostensibly, the "Winter War" between the Gotei 13 and the Arrancar led by Sosuke Aizen.
+It was less of a War Arc than a Rescue Arc ramped Up to Eleven, with a Big Badass Battle Sequence for the remaining antagonists at the end of the Arc.

 - The ongoing conflict between the Exorcists of the Black Order and the Millennium Earl's Akuma make up a good portion of the Myth Arc for D.Gray-Man.